COMMONWEALTH PARTY

 • Lobbyists

-Extents will be incumbent upon certain levels of hierarchy to various degree of any subsidized or bailed-out or trade-protected or government-owned or government-run corporations, banks, financial firms, utilities, contractors, foundations, trusts, conservancies, non-profits, advocacy & civics groups, community organizations and particular unions.
+Extents will also be incumbent upon certain levels of hierarchy to various degrees of any subsidized, bailed-out, trade-protected, government-owned or government-run corporations, banks, financial firms, utilities, contractors, foundations, trusts, conservancies, non-profits, advocacy & civics groups, community organizations and particular unions.
 Basically any entity that enjoys a substantial level of legislative favoritism will have extents applied to them.
 Government agencies and departments are included as well.
-Note that certain personnel or those with conflicts of interest could be banned from holding public office altogether.
-Extents should not apply blanketed-ly to private sector enterprises for merely utilizing lobbyists.
+Note that certain personnel or those with conflicts of interest could be banned from holding public office altogether if not already.
+Extents should not apply blanketed-ly to private sector enterprises or unions for merely utilizing lobbyists.

 Extents shall not apply to full-time government employees until a certain number of years of employment accrued (4 years?).
-A lower accrual would apply to unionized full-time government employees (3 years?).
-We leave it to the state legislatures to hammer out the extents applied to the various categories in their state.
+A lower accrual threshold would apply to unionized full-time government employees (3 years?).
+We leave it to the state legislatures to hammer out the extents applied to the various categories in their House delegations.

 ~anchor for adoption link~